lucasrla/papicu/_posts/2021-02-01-post-with-bells-and-whistles.md

 Here's an example of a KaTeX expression displayed inline: $$h(x) = B e^{C x}$$.

-(In case you are curios, this is  a definition of the [Gompertz hazard function](https://en.wikipedia.org/wiki/Gompertz_function).)
+(In case you are curious, this is  a definition of the [Gompertz hazard function](https://en.wikipedia.org/wiki/Gompertz_function).)

 You can also give the formula more space to breath by leaving the expression alone on a paragraph.
 KaTeX will automatically center it: